eBay/skin/CONTRIBUTING.md

 Every milestone branch must be created from the `master` branch.
 For example, when beginning work on the 2.9.0 release, the `2.9.0` branch would be created from the `master` branch.

-<strike>When work on an issue branch is complete and committed to the branch, the Jenkins CI job must be run on that branch.
-This may result in a new commit being added to the issue branch by the CI machine.
-After this point, a PR should be sent.</strike>

 When all milestone issues are complete, and merged into the milestone branch, a Skin admin will merge the milestone branch into the `master` branch in preparation for the release.

 A milestone branch will be deleted after it has been merged into `master`.
 There is no need to keep these milestone branches lying around, as we can go back to any point in time using tags.
 See the hotfix section below for more details.